-It’s classic villa holiday country.
+Inland, it's ideal holiday villa country.
 Here, surrounded by rolling countryside and in the shade of orange and lemon trees, you can enjoy fresh seafood from the coast, local avocados, custard apples and Moscatel grapes, while planning day trips to the city and coast.

 Andalucia's Moorish history stands out in the form of hilltop castles and also in the steeples of some village churches, which were once the minarets of mosques built during the centuries of Islamic rule.

-To the west, La Axarquia is bordered by the Montes de Malaga.
+In the west, La Axarquia is bordered by the Montes de Malaga.
 These gentle mountains, rich in Mediterranean pine forest, offer views of the sea from their protected Natural Parklands.
-Prominence here goes to villages like Colmenar and the historic town of Antequera.
+Prominence here goes to small towns such as Colmenar, whose surroundings are beautiful.

 Naturally, the Mediterranean and its sandy beaches are hard to resist at some point during a stay in this sunny region.